n6iap/find-close-meteorites/README.md

 # find-close-meteorites
-Demo project that uses Python and NASA data to find meteor landing sites
+Demo project that uses Python and NASA data to find meteor landing sites and distance from impact.

 ## Running